AlexisMolinaMR/MedImageGAN/README.md

 ```
 ### Parameters

-Parameters and input/output patha are passed through a _.yaml_ file.
+Parameters and input/output paths are passed through a _.yaml_ file.
 An example of all flags is stated below:

 ```
 arch: 'SNGAN'